jkcso/Robotics/README.md

 #### Path Planning Challenge ####
 The course always finishes with a competition where the groups compete to build and program the robot which can most effectively complete a certain challenge against the clock.

+## Note
+Part of my work is intentionally broken or misleading to avoid disrespectful people from copying and pasting.